-Trading Up.
 Mike Starkey of Brownsburg, Ind., had one of those experiences in 2018 when a storm blew through his area and knocked over his corn.
 He needed to get it off the ground as soon as possible, but when he tried to harvest it with his John Deere corn head he couldn’t get the header’s snouts under the corn.

 “I tried, but I bent a snout and knew this wasn’t going to work,” he says.

 So he traded in his Deere corn head for a Drago corn head and says it worked great.

 “It has sensors that keep the snouts about 2 inches above the ground,” he says.
 “Also, the snouts are at a better angle — they’re more parallel to the ground.”